sgaguilar2030-oss/CS2/README.md

 5. Follow the instructions for all inputs

 ## Example Output
+Python 3.13.2 (tags/v3.13.2:4f8bb39, Feb  4 2025, 15:23:48) [MSC v.1942 64 bit (AMD64)] on win32
+Type "help", "copyright", "credits" or "license()" for more information.

+=============== RESTART: C:\Users\USER\OneDrive\Documents\test.py ==============
 Reminder: Please use percentage form!
-This is very crucial to this program Enter the amount of subjects you will be calculating: 2
+This is very crucial to this program1 Enter the amount of subjects you will be calculating: 1

 Subject #1
-Enter subject name: Computer Science 2
+Enter subject name: Math

 Formative assessments
-Enter how many formative assessments you took: 2
+Enter how many formative assessments you took: 1
-Enter the weight of the formative assessment to your final GWA: 30 Enter grade for formative assessment #1: 90
+Enter the weight of the formative assessment to your final GWA: 30 Enter grade for formative assessment #1: 100
-Enter grade for formative assessment #2: 90

 Alternative assessments
-Enter how many alternative assessments you took: 1 Enter the weight of the alternative assessment to your final GWA: 40 Enter grade for alternative assessment #1: 90
+Enter how many alternative assessments you took: 2 Enter the weight of the alternative assessment to your final GWA: 25 Enter grade for alternative assessment #1: 95
+Enter grade for alternative assessment #2: 100
 Did you take a midterm examination?
-(1 = yes, 2 = no): 1
+(1 = yes, 2 = no): 2
-Enter the weight of the midterm exam to your final GWA: 15 Enter your score in the midterm exam: 90
 Did you take a final examination?
 (1 = yes, 2 = no): 1
 Did you take a final examination?
 (1 = yes, 2 = no): 1
-Enter the weight of the final exam to your final GWA: 15 Enter your score in the final exam: 90

-Your GWA percentage for Computer Science 2 is: 90.00

-Subject #2
-Enter subject name: Chemistry 1

-Formative assessments
-Enter how many formative assessments you took: 3
-Enter the weight of the formative assessment to your final GWA: 30 Enter grade for formative assessment #1: 85
-Enter grade for formative assessment #2: 90
-Enter grade for formative assessment #3: 95

-Alternative assessments
-Enter how many alternative assessments you took: 2 Enter the weight of the alternative assessment to your final GWA: 40 Enter grade for alternative assessment #1: 95
-Enter grade for alternative assessment #2: 90
-Did you take a midterm examination?
-(1 = yes, 2 = no): 1
-Enter the weight of the midterm exam to your final GWA: 15 Enter your score in the midterm exam: 67
-Did you take a final examination?
-(1 = yes, 2 = no): 1
-Did you take a final examination?
-(1 = yes, 2 = no): 1
-Enter the weight of the final exam to your final GWA: 15 Enter your score in the final exam: 100
+Enter the weight of the final exam to your final GWA: 45 Enter your score in the final exam: 91

-Your GWA percentage for Chemistry 1 is: 89.05
+Your GWA percentage for Math is: 95.33

 Show GWA table?
 (1 = yes, 2 = no): 1